 Indigenous Classroom Climate Issues (ICCI)

 We are currently looking for former and current SFU students who would like to participate in either the survey, an interview, or both.
-If you are interested in participating in an interview only, please email us at firstname.lastname@example.org or fill out the form below for further information.
+Please email us at icci_sfu[at]sfu.ca if you have any questions about the project or your potential participation.